joshbruce/fourth-earth-raw/public/solo-adventures/content.md

 Arguably the main hurdle for solo play is coming up with a world in which you, the player, can be surprised by what is found and what must be done.
 There are two primary methods for overcoming this:

 1. Invite a narrator (or another player) who would have knowledge of the setting you do not (see Fourth Earth RAW: Additions, "West Marches" section).
-2. Randomize the creation of the setting and adventures, or, use random generation to inspire calculated creation; usually done with cards, dice, or a combination.
+2. Randomize the creation of the setting and adventures or use random generation to inspire calculated creation; usually done with cards, dice, or a combination.

 As of this writing, Fourth Earth SA does not implement a possible solution.